Celsius Network: Decline

+Bankruptcy

-Celsius filed for Chapter 11 bankruptcy on July 13, one month after pausing withdrawals.
+Celsius filed for Chapter 11 bankruptcy on July 13, 2022, one month after pausing withdrawals.
 A declaration filed the following day reported a $1.2 billion deficit in the company’s balance sheet.
 Mashinsky said that the company had "made what, in hindsight, proved to be certain poor asset deployment decisions".
 According to the bankruptcy filing, the company had $167 million in cash on hand, which it said would provide "ample liquidity" to support its operations during its bankruptcy.
 Of Celsius's $5.5 billion in total liabilities at the time of its bankruptcy filing, the company owed $4.7 billion to its users, who were listed as unsecured creditors.
 Celsius's choice of Chapter 11 bankruptcy would prioritize repayments to secured creditors first, then unsecured creditors, then equity holders.

 Mashinsky resigned as Celsius CEO on September 27, 2022.
 Chris Ferraro, the former CFO of Celsius, was appointed to replace him as interim CEO.

-Aftermath

 After Celsius filed for bankruptcy in July 2022, Molly White tweeted a list of excerpts from customer letters to the bankruptcy court judge.
 Among the stories were concerns about how Celsius had frozen their funds and statements about the company's negative impact on customers' lives.
-On its bankruptcy website, the company said that it intends to offer two options to customers, "... to recover either cash at a discount or remain 'long' crypto."
+On its bankruptcy website, the company said that it intends to offer two options to customers, "… to recover either cash at a discount or remain 'long' crypto."

-Six lawyers specializing in bankruptcies, restructuring, or cryptocurrency told Reuters that there was little precedent for bankruptcies at cryptocurrency companies.
-"This could last for years", said one attorney about Celsius's bankruptcy process.

 On September 28, 2022, the court ordered Celsius to publish customer lists with financial details to create transparency.
 Celsius had argued that the customer list had resale value and should therefore be kept secret.
 The CelsiusNetworth website was created based on court documents that are in the public record.
 According to CelsiusNetworth, the top three names lost $40.5 million, $38.2 million, and $26.4 million, respectively.
 Celsius owes users approximately $4.7 billion but lacks the funds to pay them.

 On December 2, 2022, Celsius announced the sale of GK8, a digital asset custody platform, to the Michael Novogratz-founded company Galaxy Digital Holdings.
 According to a lawyer representing Celsius's creditors, the proceeds from the sale are expected to go to Celsius's legal fees and former customers.

 On December 7, 2022, a U.S. bankruptcy judge ordered Celsius to return cryptocurrency worth $50 million to users of its custody accounts.
 In January 2023, the same judge ruled that about 600,000 customers had deposited cryptocurrency that, per the company's terms of use, belonged to Celsius, making the depositors into unsecured creditors.

+On July 13, 2023, the Federal Trade Commission announced a settlement that would ban Celsius Network from handling consumers' assets.
+Its founders, Alex Mashinsky, Daniel Leon, and Nuke Goldstein, face federal charges.
+Celsius agreed to pay $4.7 billion, one of the largest settlement amounts in the FTC's history.
+Concurrently, the SEC announced charges of its own against Celsius and Mashinsky.